The Woman In The Wall: Is A Good Thriller?

 When Lorna Brady (Ruth Wilson), a survivor of one of Ireland’s Magdalene Laundries, wakes to find a corpse in her house, she has no idea who the dead woman is or if she’s responsible for the apparent murder.
 She doubts herself because she has long suffered from extreme bouts of sleepwalking.

-The brief story of this thrilling drama from the UK
+Thrilling drama from the UK

-In this show, Lorna Brady (Ruth Wilson) is a woman from the small, fictional Irish town of Kilkinure.
-One morning Lorna finds the corpse of a dead lady in her house.
-But, rather shockingly, Lorna has no clue, as to who the dead woman is.
-A part of her disturbed mind suspects that she might have killed that hidden woman in the wall.
+In this “The Woman In The Wall” limited mini-series, Lorna Brady (Ruth Wilson) is a woman from the small, fictional Irish town of Kilkinure.
+One morning, Lorna finds the corpse of a dead lady in her house.
+But, rather shockingly, Lorna has no clue as to who the dead woman is.
+A part of her disturbed mind suspects that she might have killed the hidden woman in the wall.
 Then, the question arises, why does she think like that?
 Well, that’s because Lorna has long suffered from extreme bouts of sleepwalking.
 Maybe her personal history has something to do with it.

 In the past, at the young age of 15, Lorna was incarcerated in a convent, the infamous Magdalene Laundries.
 There, Lorna gave birth to her daughter Agnes, who was cruelly taken from her and whose fate she had never known.
-Ever since that tragic incident, Lorna was hurt very badly and damaged emotionally.
-Thus, it is Lorna’s dramatic life story.
+Ever since that tragic incident, Lorna was hurt very badly and emotionally damaged.

-It is a well-written thrilling drama, with lots of sadness and suspense surrounding Lorna’s mysterious behaviour.
+The Woman In The Wall is a well-written, thrilling drama, with lots of sadness and suspense surrounding Lorna’s mysterious behaviour.
 There are lots of secrets.
 Is Lorna a murderer?
 Or is she a victim?

 On the other hand, this insightful drama peels off the layers of secrecy that surround the scandalous past of the Magdalene Laundries.
 But, then do its victims get justice?

 Well, all those questions are fairly difficult ones.
 We do not live in a perfect world.
 And this is what this series tells us.
-Kudos to its creative team for raising the deeply disturbing, yet pertinent issues in this show.
-Not only does its screenplay answer most of the questions realistically but it also manages to keep us engaged in this shocking drama.
+Kudos to its creative team for raising the deeply disturbing yet pertinent issues in this show.
+Not only does its screenplay answer most of the questions realistically, but it also manages to keep us engaged in this shocking drama.
 Lest we forget, this show is inspired by the real-life scandal of Ireland.
 Ruth Wilson as the protagonist Lorna Brady (check her featured image above) is in excellent acting form again.

-We remember reviewing her fascinating acting in the crime drama Luther series here.
-It seems, Ruth Wilson specializes in playing characters who are damaged a bit.
+It seems Ruth Wilson specialises in playing characters who are damaged a bit.
 And she excels in it.
 Her captivating acting keeps our interest alive in this slow-paced drama.
-And of course, other cast members of its ensemble cast do pitch in with creditable performances too.
+And of course, other cast members of its ensemble cast do pitch in with credible performances too.

 The conclusion

-This thrilling drama series is not an easy watch, because of the serious subject matter that it deals with.
+This good, thrilling drama series is not an easy watch because of the serious subject matter that it deals with.
 Besides, it sticks to the harsh ground realities of the Magdalene Laundries scandal.
 Therefore, the poor and weak people seldom get true justice in the real world.
-Sadly, this holds true for all the victims of the Magdalene Laundries in this UK show.
+Sadly, this holds for all the victims of the Magdalene Laundries in the UK.
 And despite all of these, we liked the optimistic ending of this grim and painful series.
+The foreboding music and the dark cinematography add to the bleak and tragic ambience of this poignant storyline.
+Still, it is a difficult but informative show to watch.

-FM’s rating3.95/5
+FM’s rating3.65/5

 FM’s short commentsRuth Wilson as the protagonist Lorna Brady is phenomenal.
 Her sad eyes, heartbroken mannerisms, overall grief-stricken looks and fantastic performance in this disturbing tale are haunting.
 We were rooting for all the victims of Magdalene Laundries to get the elusive justice, but did they?